|

 215. martyrdom

-death that is imposed because of the person's adherence of a religious faith or cause
+death because of a person's adherence of a faith or cause

 Approaching this experimental play from the perspective of Eastern philosophy and aesthetics, which Williams studied at the time, Hale effectively revises the prevalent critical rejection of the play, reassessing it instead as a complex and profound statement on artistic martyrdom.